 Employers also have a duty to consult with employees and health and safety representatives (HSRs) (if any), on matters related to health or safety that directly affect, or are likely to directly affect them.

-This includes consultation on identifying hazards or risks, and decisions about how to control risks associated with coronavirus (COVID-19) (eg working at a location other than the usual place of work, procedures for managing deceased persons).
+This includes consultation on identifying hazards or risks, and decisions about how to control risks associated with COVID-19.

 The types of control measures required depends on the level of risk as well as the availability and suitability of controls for each workplace, including individual work areas.